SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 "The following, similar example (uneven numbers are deleted) uses a "table which is looped over by specifying the addition USING KEY.
 "In this case (using LOOP ...
-USING KEY ...), the short form of the "DELETE statement cannot be use.
+USING KEY ...), the short form of the "DELETE statement cannot be used.
 Use the DELETE statement with the "addition USING KEY loop_key to delete the current first line.
 "loop_key is a predefined name to be used with DELETE and within "loops that specify LOOP ...
 USING KEY ....
 No other key name is